Back to home

 No password needed — we use magic links.
 Just enter your email address on the sign-in page and we'll send you a one-click link that logs you straight in.
 You can also sign in with your Google account if you prefer.

-After signing in, head to the Route Guardian dashboard and tap "Add route".
+After signing in, head to the Route Alerts dashboard and tap "Add route".
 Type in your start point and destination (any address or postcode in England), give the route a name like "Work commute" or "School run", and hit Save.
 We'll start watching that corridor for roadworks immediately.

 You can save up to three routes — plenty for a commute, a school run, and one other regular journey.
 If you need to swap one out, you can delete and recreate routes at any time.